Cherry Blossom Forecast 2020 2020年の桜の開花予想

 SAKURA IN THE CHUGOKU, KYUSHU AND SHIKOKU REGIONS

-In Kagoshima (Kyushu), the flowers should bloom on 28 March but the best time to admire them should be from 4 to 11 April.
+In Kagoshima (Kyushu), the flowers should bloom on 31 March but the best time to admire them should be from 11 April.

-In Kochi (Shikoku) each year, this is where the flowers first bloom (if we don't include Okinawa, where the different varieties of the archipelago open in January), they predict the cherry blossoms will bloom on the 21 March.
+In Kochi (Shikoku) each year, this is one of the first areas where the flowers first bloom (if we don't include Okinawa, where the different varieties of the archipelago open in January), they predict the cherry blossoms will bloom on the 20 March.

 IN THE NORTHERN REGIONS: TOHOKU AND HOKKAIDO

-In Hakodate and Sapporo (Hokkaido) the flowers should bloom on April 25 and 26 respectively, but the best period to admire them should be from 28 April to 5 May.
+In Hakodate and Sapporo (Hokkaido) the flowers should bloom on 28 and 30 April respectively, but the best period to admire them should be from 2 May to 5 May.

 - Read also: Top three places for hanami in Sendai